How Hard Is It to Learn Japanese? Challenges & Tips

 Japanese has five vowel sounds which remain consistent for every word:

-Japanese has always been one of the more popular foreign languages to learn and thus learning resources are relatively accessible.
-With the rise of language learning apps, YouTube tutorials, and AI, learners have more support than ever.
+Japanese has always been one of the more popular foreign languages to learn, which means learning resources are relatively accessible.
+With the rise of language learning platforms, YouTube tutorials, and AI-powered tools, learners now have more support than ever.
+Many of the top apps to learn Japanese offer structured lessons, interactive exercises, and real-time feedback—making it easier to stay motivated and make consistent progress.

 It's never been easier to start learning today, but one common mistake beginners make is getting trapped in "perfectionism."
 Instead of waiting for the ‘right’ moment, focus on the improvements you’ve made over the last time you spoke.
 Anyone that has ever attempted to learn a language knows that it's completely normal to struggle in the beginning.
 There’s no need to compare yourself to others—progress happens at different speeds for everyone.
 Stay consistent, embrace mistakes, and enjoy the process!